AFriendlyIrin/FFX-Info/docs/speedrun-guides/any-percent/sandragora-skip.md

 In this case the strategy is almost identical to the normal one, the only difference is that the first Attack on Wendigo should instead be a Spiral Cut (the target will be reset to Guado Guardian A after using Spiral Cut so it's necessary to switch target to Wendigo again).

 ## Wendigo strategy (Spiral Cut and Petrify Grenade)
-The formation should be Tidus/Rikku/Kimahri.
+The formation should be Tidus/Rikku/Kimahri. **Disclaimer**: Petrifying the 2 Guado Guardians will never Overkill them, losing 580 AP compared to the normal strat (`290 * 2 = 580 AP`), this can be relevant for Yuna.

 *   Tidus > Haste > Tidus
 *   Tidus > Weapon > Brotherhood